Experimental Group Definition In Science

 Distinguishing the Experimental Group from the Control Group

-For example, in a study testing a new fertilizer on plant growth, the experimental group would receive the new fertilizer, while the control group would receive either no fertilizer or a standard fertilizer.
+As an example, in a study testing a new fertilizer on plant growth, the experimental group would receive the new fertilizer, while the control group would receive either no fertilizer or a standard fertilizer.
 By comparing the growth of the plants in the two groups, researchers can assess the effectiveness of the new fertilizer.

 Types of Experimental Designs & The Experimental Group